Digital workforce platforms are going to form an integral part of the NHS’ digital revolution post Covid-19.

 The fact that technology can allow all professionals of a dynamic trust to benefit is astronomical.
 From healthcare professionals, the administration team to patients getting access to faster care is an advantage for everyone… but it’s up to you to make a conscious decision to invest in productivity technology.

-Discover more about our award-winning Digital Staff Bank Technology!
+Discover more about our award-winning and framework-approved Digital Workforce Technology

-ID Medical is proud to have partnered with Clarity Staff Bank to bring all NHS trusts an easy-to-use digital staffing platform that acts as a Roster System, Staff Bank and Agency Bank; creating an internal pool of compliant qualified staff that are available to fill staffing gaps.
+ID Medical is proud to bring all NHS trusts an easy-to-use digital staffing platform that acts as a collaborative Roster System, Staff Bank and Agency Bank; creating an internal pool of compliant qualified staff that are available to fill staffing gaps.
 Our technology guarantees you a more engaging, efficient and flexible alternative to traditional models.